mrrusof/mrrusof.github.io/_posts/2017-04-01-shortest-substring-made-of-allowed-letters.markdown

 # Problem Structure

-Given an input pair of set and string, the structure of the string consists of a solution, candidate solutions, and pre-candidate solutions.
+Given an input pair of set and string, the structure of the string consists of solutions, candidate solutions, and pre-candidate solutions.

-The solution is the shortest candidate solution we find in the string.
+A solution is a shortest candidate solution we find in the string.
 When there are no candidate solutions, the solution is the empty string.